totinos-heathen/5e-to-starfinder-guide/README.md

 ## Introduction

 So you want to play Starfinder!
 That's great!
-However, if your only experience with TTRPGs is mostly limited to D&D 5e (referred to as 5e from here on), there's going to be some differences.
-If not, there'll still be differences, but you'll know how to cope with them.
+However, if your only experience with TTRPGs is mostly limited to D&D 5e (referred to as 5e from here on), there's going to be some differences, which I'll outline here.

 Let's get started!